eliareutlinger/KachasiJS/README.md

 <script type="text/javascript" src="https://cdn.rawgit.com/eliareutlinger/KachasiJS/master/Engine/kachasi.min.js"></script>
 </html>
 ```
 This should be the first file called by a client.
-It gets all dependencies (JQuery&KachasiJS) from CDNs (default conf).
+It gets all dependencies (JQuery&KachasiJS) from their CDN (if you use the default configuration from the [Template](https://github.com/eliareutlinger/KachasiJS/tree/master/Template)).

 #### start.js / start.min.js
 ```javascript